marktcode/Morse2Binary/README.md

 If for example the binary string is an exact number of bytes then one way to manage this is to add to the string a run-out sequence 11100000 to the tail end of the intended binary and then
 perform an adjustment at the receiving end to peel of any surplus bits beyond a rounded byte count.
-If the received string is a whole number of bytes then the last byte should be rmoved.
+If the received string is a whole number of bytes then the last byte should be removed.

 Examples of this mapping to be found in cmprs_morse and dcmprs_morse in: https://github.com/marktcode/tcodetools-for-Raspberry-Pi-or-mac/tree/main/MsgCompressor